albatrossflavour/puppet_os_patching/README.md

 This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat and Debian derivatives.

-The module is under active development and tasks to carry out RPM based OS patching have now been included.

 ## Table of contents

 - [os_patching](#ospatching)